documenso/documenso/README.md

 ### Developer Quickstart

 > **Note**: This is a quickstart for developers.
-It assumes that you have both [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/) installed on your machine.
+It assumes that you have both [docker](https://docs.docker.com/get-docker/), and [docker-compose](https://docs.docker.com/compose/) installed on your machine.

 Want to get up and running quickly?
 Follow these steps:

-1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) it to your local device.
+1. [Clone the repository](https://help.github.com/articles/cloning-a-repository/) on your local device.

 ```sh
 git clone https://github.com/documenso/documenso
 ```

 2. Set up your `.env` file using the recommendations in the `.env.example` file.
-Alternatively just run `cp .env.example .env` to get started with our handpicked defaults.
+Alternatively, just run `cp .env.example .env` to get started with our handpicked defaults.

 3. Run `npm run dx` in the root directory